ymotongpoo/aqd-workshop/workshop/03-sandbox.md

 ---

-### 7. Amazon Q Developer Agent for software development
+### 7. Amazon Q Developer Agents

-Amazon Q Developer Agent for software development (/dev) is a powerful capability of Amazon Q that allows you to provide a prompt which will be analysed, broken down into a series of tasks, and then code generated.
+Amazon Q Developer Agents are powerful capabilities of Amazon Q Developer that automate the tasks of creating or updating software.
 There are a few things you should know before using this:

-* limited quota - you have a limited number of quota for using /dev, so you should use it wisely.
+* limited quota - you have a limited number of quota for using agents (/dev, /test, /doc, /review, etc), so you should use it wisely.
 If you are using Free Tier (Builder ID) then you will have five invocations per month.
 * refine output from /dev - when you use /dev you have the possibility of providing feedback that will regenerate the code.
 This is not part of your service quota and so you should review carefully the initial output of /dev, and then use the "Provide Feedback and Regenerate" button to provide any refinements or updates you need.
 You can only do this three times though.
 * use scaffolding - we mentioned scaffolding previously, which is a very helpful technique to ensure consistency in the output you get from /dev
 * use cases - there are many use cases that are a good fit for /dev, and you will come to intuitively know when /dev vs other Amazon Q modalities are the right fit for what you are trying to do.